Applications for graduate studies are due to the Department of Anthropology on December 1st every year.

 All graduate students pursuing their studies under my supervision have developed their own thesis or dissertation research questions.
 I do not hand out research projects for theses or dissertations, though I help students as much as possible to hone initial research interests into feasible projects.
 My doctoral students are expected to complete their dissertations between five and six years after entering the program.
 Master's students are expected to complete their thesis in no more than three years.

 Master's thesis and doctoral dissertation topics that I will supervise may encompass any of the following general topics:

 Evolutionary modeling of phenotypic traits

 Development of the skeleton

 Phenotype-environmental interactions in human evolution

 Students who plan to study with me will be required to take human gross anatomy within two years of entering the doctoral program.
+Master's students may take gross anatomy their second or third year in the program.
 Most of the doctoral students I have supervised have held teaching assistantships in anatomy while at UT, and I emphasize in depth anatomical training for all of my doctoral students.
-This is essential for achieving better research in biological anthropology, and also gives more opportunities for future employment.
+This is essential for achieving better research and also gives more opportunities for future employment.

-Ideally, all students completing their doctoral studies with me will have at least two peer-reviewed publications before graduating.
-In addition, all students are expected to compete for extramural grant funding for research while studying at UT.
+Ideally, all students completing their doctoral studies with me are strongly encouraged to have at least two peer-reviewed publications before graduating.
+In addition, all students are expected to compete for external grant funding for research while studying at UT.
 Eligible students should apply for a National Science Foundation Graduate Research Fellowship either before enrolling at UT or during the first year in the program.